marwan116/blog/pages/posts/flaky_tests.md

 # ----------------------------------

 def test_create_user_action(db):
+    # count number of users before adding a user
     with db.conn as conn:
         with conn.cursor() as cur:
             cur.execute("SELECT COUNT(*) FROM test_users_table;")
             count_before_adding_users = cur.fetchone()[0]

+    # add a user
     action = CreateUserAction(name="Alice")
     action.run(db)

+    # count number of users after adding a user
     with db.conn as conn:
         with conn.cursor() as cur:
             cur.execute("SELECT COUNT(*) FROM test_users_table;")
             count_after_adding_users = cur.fetchone()[0]

+    # the number of users should have increased by 1 only right?
     assert count_after_adding_users == count_before_adding_users + 1
 ```